-Make sure you have XCode installed on your machine.
-Navigate to the AppStore and search "XCode."
-If you do not have it installed, install it.
+We need XCode installed on your machine.
+To check if you have XCode, navigate to the AppStore and search "XCode."
+If you do not have it installed, install it with the AppStore.
+This may take 10 minutes or so to download.